prebid/prebid.github.io/prebid/prebidjsReleases.md

 ## Prebid.js Releases

-Not every Prebid.js release contains noteworthy core features.
-Many releases contain new adapters and maintenance updates on existing adapters.
-They're all good releases for someone, but the [GitHub releases page](https://github.com/prebid/Prebid.js/releases) can be hard to search for when a given core change was made.
+Not every Prebid.js release contains noteworthy core features, and the [GitHub releases page](https://github.com/prebid/Prebid.js/releases) can be hard to search for when a given change or bugfix was made.

-This page is a summary of feature changes.
+The table below is a summary of feature changes and important bug fixes in core Prebid.js.

 {: .table .table-bordered .table-striped }
 | Release | Feature |